The Nature of Agnosticism Part 5

 2. X vs your interpretation of X: X Is the raw data, while your interpretation is the meaning you assign to it within a broader cultural context

-3. X vs your perception of X: X is the thing itself, while your perception of X is distinct
+3. X vs your perception of X: X is the thing itself, while your perception of X is distinct and involves selecting, organizing, and what sensory information is relevant to understanding the world around us.

 5. X vs the effects of X: X is the occurrence or object itself, while its effects are what result from it.
 The effects may be immediate or long-term, but they are distinct from X itself.